gitmikex/Agility/f5-agility-lab-master/docs/class2/module3/module3.rst

 Module 3: Renew expired certificates and Deploy from BIG-IQ to managed BIG-IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Objective
-^^^^^^^^^
-Renewed the expired cert on BIG-IQ

-Push the new cert to SEA-vBIGIP01

-Walk through deployment of Certificate changes to the BIG-IP devices.

--  Navigate to ConfigurationLocal TrafficCertificate Management Certificate & Keys

--  Renew expired certificate: app01.termmarc.com on SEA-vBIGIP01 device.
+We will now test how to renew an expired certificate on BIG-IQ, and push the renewed certificate & key pair to the managed BIG-IPs.

+**Step 1: Renew the expiring certificate**

+In the Certificate & Keys screen, find a link named “app01.termmarc.com”, notice that there is a yellow triangle in the first column “Status”.
+This means that the certificate is expiring soon, and we need to renew it.

 |image12|

-Move the mouse over to the yellow triangle in front of the Managed State
-of the certificate app01.termmarc.com.
+Move the mouse over to the yellow triangle in front of the Managed State of the certificate app01.termmarc.com.

 |image13|

-Click on the app01.termmarc.com certificate, and click on the **Renew
-Certificate** button on the right upper corner.
+Click on the app01.termmarc.com certificate, and click on the **Renew Certificate** button on the right upper corner.

 |image14|

-Accept the default Duration 365 days, and click on Renew button on the
-right lower corner.
+Accept the default Duration 365 days, and click on Renew button on the right lower corner.

 |image15|

 The certificate is now renewed to 365 days of Duration.

+**Step 2: Deploy the renewed certificate to target device**

-1. At the top of the screen, click Deployment.
+At the top of the screen, click Deployment.

-On the left, click EVALUATE & DEPLOY > Local Traffic & Network, then
-click on Create button under Evaluations.
+On the left, click EVALUATE & DEPLOY > Local Traffic & Network, then click on Create button under Evaluations.

-Enter a task name “\ **Deploy-Renewed-Cert**\ ”, in Evaluation section,
-select Partial Changes next to Source Scope line item, the list of
-Source Objects appears.
-Select “Certificate” from the dropdown list on
-the left Available section, and move the certificate app01.termmarc.com
-to the right side Selected box.
+Enter a task name “\ **Deploy-Renewed-Cert**\ ”, in Evaluation section, select Partial Changes next to Source Scope line item, the list of Source Objects appears.
+Select “Certificate” from the dropdown list on the left Available section, and move the certificate app01.termmarc.com to the right side Selected box.

 |image16|

-Scroll down the screen and click on “Find Relevant Devices”, you will
-see SEA-vBIGIP01 listed in the Available section on the left.
-Select and
-move the device to the right side Selected box, and click on Create
-button.
-The evaluation starts, and you will see the Status marked as
-Evaluation Complete when it is done.
+Scroll down the screen and click on “Find Relevant Devices”, you will see SEA-vBIGIP01 listed in the Available section on the left.
+Select and move the device to the right side Selected box, and click on Create button.
+The evaluation starts, and you will see the Status marked as Evaluation Complete when it is done.

 |image17|

-Click on the View link in the middle of the screen under Differences
+Click on the View link in the middle of the screen under Differences column.
-column.

 |image18|

-Review the differences between the BIG-IQ certificate and the BIG-IP
-certificate for app01.termmarc.com.
+Review the differences between the BIG-IQ certificate and the BIG-IP certificate for app01.termmarc.com.

 |image19|

-Cancel the window to return to the previous screen, select the
-evaluation “Deploy-Renewed-Cert” and click on Deploy button above.
-Click
-on Deploy again to confirm.
+Cancel the window to return to the previous screen, select the evaluation “Deploy-Renewed-Cert” and click on Deploy button above.
+Click on Deploy again to confirm.

 |image20|